tritonmc/triton-website/backend/docs/markdown/twin.md

 ### Saving

 To save, simply click the `SAVE` button in the top right of your screen.
-Follow the instructions on-screen to apply the changes on your server.
+Follow the instructions on-screen to apply the changes to your server.
 To save bandwidth, only the changes are sent to your server, not the whole file.

 <div class="warning">It is recommended to keep a backup of your <code>languages.json</code> file when using TWIN since it is still in BETA.</div>